-- 4.5.
+4.1.
 In August 2018, the Ministry of Housing, Communities and Local Government (MHCLG) published its national Rough Sleeping Strategy and delivery plan which set out how the Government intended to help homeless people who were sleeping rough, and to put in place the structures needed to end rough sleeping for good.
 The vision of the original strategy was to halve rough sleeping by 2022 and eliminate it completely by 2027.
-A subsequent commitment in December 2019 was made by the Government to end rough sleeping by the end of Parliament in 2024.
-A review of the national Rough Sleeping Strategy was announced in 2020 to take account of lessons learnt from the Covid-19 pandemic. - 4.6.
+A subsequent commitment in December 2019 was made by the Government to end rough sleeping by the end of

+Parliament in 2024.
+A review of the national Rough Sleeping Strategy was announced in 2020 to take account of lessons learnt from the Covid-19 pandemic.

+- 4.2.
 The Rough Sleeping Initiative programme, originally launched in March 2018, is a related cross-government plan of action to significantly reduce the number of people sleeping rough.
 A targeted £30m fund was made available in 2018/19 to 83 local authorities with the highest levels of rough sleeping which did not include any of the sovereign councils of North Northamptonshire. £45m was made available for 2019/20 of which £11m was for areas outside of the 83 previously targeted local authorities enabling some sovereign councils in North Northamptonshire to submit bids.
-Figure 1 shows the RSI allocations across North Northamptonshire since the sovereign councils were able to bid in 2019/20, and also provides the annual breakdown of the £2,185,085 funding award for the next three years. - 4.7.
+Figure 1 shows the RSI allocations across North Northamptonshire since the sovereign councils were able to bid in 2019/20, and also provides the annual breakdown of the £2,185,085 funding award for the next three years. - 4.3.
 The Rough Sleeping Initiative programme for 2022-2025 is known as RSI5, being the fifth year that funding has been made available.
 Between November 2021 and February 2022, council officers, key partners and the Department for Levelling Up, Housing and Communities (DLUHC) co-produced a funding application for RSI5.
-An award of £2,185,085 for 2022-25 was communicated under embargo on 19th May 2022 but had not yet been publicly announced by DLUHC at the time of writing this report.
-The embargo is expected to be lifted at some point during July 2022.
+An award of £2,185,085 for 2022-25 was publicly announced by DLUHC on XX June 2022.